Roggwil-Berg railway station

 Roggwil-Berg railway station (Bahnhof Roggwil-Berg) is a railway station in Roggwil, in the Swiss canton of Thurgau.
 The station sits just over the border from the Canton of St. Gallen, and its name comes from the Thurgau municipality of Roggwil and the nearby St. Gallen municipality of Berg.
-It is an intermediate stop on the Bodensee–Toggenburg line and is served by local trains only.
+It is an intermediate stop on the Bodensee–Toggenburg line and is served as a request stop by local trains only.

 Services

 Roggwil-Berg is served by the S1 of the St. Gallen S-Bahn: